Skip to main content

 Clinical Evidence

-Randomized, double-blind, placebo-controlled, phase 31,961 adults with BMI >=30
+Randomized, double-blind, placebo-controlled, phase 31,961 adults with obesity or overweight, no diabetes

-Wilding JPH, Batterham RL, Calanna S, et al.N Engl J Med, 384(11):989-1002 (2021) · PubMed
+Wilding JPH, Batterham RL, Calanna S, et al. · N Engl J Med, 384(11):989-1002 (2021) · PubMed

-SELECT — Cardiovascular Outcomes
+SELECT: Cardiovascular Outcomes

 Dosing & Administration

-Subcutaneous Injection (Wegovy)
+Subcutaneous Injection (Wegovy, weight management)

 Dosage

-0.25 mg escalating to 2.4 mg
+0.25 mg titrated to 2.4 mg

 Frequency